hiweller/colordistance/README.md

 To get started with `colordistance`, you'll need:

 1. A set of images of objects you want to compare, ideally as consistent with each other as possible in terms of lighting and angle, and with anything you want to ignore [masked out with a uniform background color](https://graphicdesign.stackexchange.com/questions/5446/making-the-background-of-an-image-transparent-in-gimp).
+Need something to get started?
+Try [these butterflyfish photos](https://github.com/hiweller/butterflyfish)! `colordistance` also comes with an example set of *Heliconius* butterfly pictures from [Meyer, 2006](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0040341), which you can access via `system.file("extdata", "Heliconius", package="colordistance")` in R.

 2. R version 3.3.2 or later.